jxson/reader/android/README.md

 To make the synchronization work properly, there needs to be a cloud Syncbase instance running, which hosts the Syncgroup for the Reader app.

-To run the cloudsync instance, run the following command from the `reader/web` directory:
+To run the cloudsync instance, run the following command from this directory:

     make -C `git rev-parse --show-toplevel`/web clean cloudsync

 # Testing

 There is an automated UI testing ability enabled by Appium which is a work in progress.
 To run the tests you will need to run an Appium server, the `cloudsync` syncbase instance, and then the test.
 In the future this may be simplified so that a single CLI task can manage all the test dependencies.

+Be sure to set the `$ANDROID_HOME` env var with:

+    export ANDROID_HOME=<pathname>/Android/sdk/

 ## Setup